Sridhar1101/Fashion-Recommendation-Using-an-Image/README.md

-# Fashion-Recommendation-Using-an-Image
-\Fashion Recommendation using AI: This project utilizes deep learning with the VGG16 model to recommend fashion items based on image similarity.
-Enhance user experiences in fashion discovery with cutting-edge AI technology.
+Fashion Recommendation using AI implements a deep learning-based system leveraging the VGG16 model for recommending fashion items based on image similarity.
+This project utilizes TensorFlow and Keras for image preprocessing and feature extraction, enabling the identification of visually similar fashion items from a curated dataset.
+Users can run recommend_fashion_items_cnn.py to generate recommendations for input fashion images, facilitating personalized shopping experiences through advanced AI technology.